 Student Loans and Suspended Licenses

-As 33% of the labor force hold licenses, this suffocation is best illustrated by the enforcement tactics of government officials, taken to rein in these citizens.
+As 33 percent of the labor force hold licenses, this suffocation is best illustrated by the enforcement tactics of government officials, taken to rein in these citizens.
 The New York Times recently reported there are 19 states which will suspend professional licenses when people fall behind on student loan payments.
 To properly convey the gravity of this, it is important to take a moment to distinguish certificates from licenses.

 The threat and enforcement of license suspension is suffocating some Americans.